Dev-Edidiong/Altschool-Cloud-Exercises-Project/README.md

 From vagrantup website ,I downloaded vagrant and configured with recommended version of ubuntu via the box.

-Running an **ls -al** command gave an ouput of a list of all my hidden files and directories.A screenshot of my vagrantfile is found below:
+Running an **ls -al** command gave an ouput of a list of all my hidden files and directories.
+A screenshot of my vagrantfile is found below:

 ![ifconfig](https://github.com/Dev-Edidiong/Altschool-Cloud-Exercises-Project/blob/33769e2870f71e79454894ff1fb13809ac382451/Exercise%201/ifconfig.png)